If you have been listening to this podcast or reading the blog at MichelleLisaAnderson.com you know I love to research.

 When I was married to a good man who drank too much and was addicted to drugs and many other things, I began to research.

-First, I started looking into top rehabs (later on in this season of Wife of an Alcoholic Podcast, I will dedicate an entire episode to the top 10 things you need to know about rehab so make sure you subscribe to the podcast so you never miss an episode).
+First, I started looking into top rehabs (later on in this season of Wife of an Alcoholic Podcast, I will dedicate an entire episode to the top 10 things you need to know about rehab.
+Make sure you subscribe to the podcast so you never miss an episode).

 After I researched ways to help the man I love get sober, I started researching ways I could find help for ME.